s0meguy1/AutoTravis/README.md

 # AutoTravis
-Work tool used for pulling nessus results from a MySQL database and adding them to a formatted report
+Work tool used for pulling nessus results from a MySQL database and adding them to a formatted xlxs report

 ## Usage

-Just run Auto-Travis.py
+Just run Auto-Travis.py!
+It outputs to a file called "SAR.for.travis.xlxs"

 ## Requirements